CrumrineCoder/VotingApp/README.md

 1. CSS Styling

 1a.
 Have the submit poll button be disabled until the criteria are met.
+[Done]

 1b.
 Don't show the vote or rescind buttons until everything is checked.